 my research focuses on disaster, perception, and environmental change over the very long term in human history. as an archaeologist, I use volcanism as an example of dramatically mutable environments that humans have experienced for millions of years. contemporary climate change, nuclear power, and space exploration form underlying themes in my current work.
 I find the earth sciences and social sciences indivisible.

 I completed my PhD at Columbia then taught at Brown and Stanford.
-I am currently a visiting scholar at New York University where I help organize the Cities, Cultures, Climate Change working group at the Institute for Public Knowledge and sit on working groups for history of science, science studies ethnography, and climate change action.
+I am currently a visiting scholar at New York University where I am a part of the Cities, Cultures, Climate Change working group at the Institute for Public Knowledge and sit on working groups for history of science, science studies ethnography, and climate change action.

 I’m always happy for new collaborations and conversations.

 IMAGE CREDITS: the images on the home/gallery page are all taken by me. for one reason or another each one is meaningful to me. they will change at whim, somewhat like their meaning. do scroll through them and feel free to ask me about them.